Skip to contents

 SCReadCounts2 is used to get read counts per allele from single cell BAM files.

-The program scReadCounts manages the sequential execution of programs readCounts and readCountsMatrix, collects the necessary arguments for successful execution, and avoids unnecessary execution of the expensive readCounts tool if possible. readCounts requires three input files: a pooled single cell alignment, a list of genomic positions of interest, and the barcodes file (barcodes.tsv) .
+From SCReadCounts documentation: The program scReadCounts manages the sequential execution of programs readCounts and readCountsMatrix, collects the necessary arguments for successful execution, and avoids unnecessary execution of the expensive readCounts tool if possible. readCounts requires three input files: a pooled single cell alignment, a list of genomic positions of interest, and the barcodes file (barcodes.tsv) .
 Optionally, readCounts can be user-configured for read filtering and cell-barcode handling, including restriction to barcodes of interest (achieved through specifying barcodes file - barcodes.tsv). readCounts utilizes the barcode information from the pooled single cell alignments and outputs the variant and reference read counts (nvar and nref, respectively), for each barcode (cell), restricted to those present in the barcodes file, in a tab separated text file.
 This file is then used as an input for the second program - readCountsMatrix - which, upon providing an output prefix, generates two outputs: (1) a cell-position matrix with absolute nvar and nref counts, and (2) a cell-position matrix with the expressed VAFRNA.
 VAFRNA is estimated at a user-defined threshold of minimum required sequencing reads (minR); default minR = 5. readCountsMatrix is time-efficient and can be re-run multiple times at various minR thresholds.
 Together, these tools facilitate single-cell level assessment of read counts.
-From https://horvathlab.github.io/NGS/SCReadCounts/

 As the desired output is the tab separated text file with variant and reference read counts for each barcode, the command readCounts is preferred to avoid unnecessary large matrix outputs from readCountsMatrix.